Herbert Chitepo

-Herbert Wiltshire Pfumaindini Chitepo (15 June 1923 – 18 March 1975) led the Zimbabwe African National Union (ZANU) until he was assassinated in March 1975.
+Herbert Wiltshire Pfumaindini Chitepo (15 June 1923 – 18 March 1975) was a Zimbabwean politician and nationalist leader who led the Zimbabwe African National Union (ZANU) until he was assassinated in March 1975.
 Although his murderer remains unidentified, the Rhodesian author Peter Stiff says that a former soldier of the British Special Air Service (SAS), Hugh Hind, was responsible.

-Chitepo became the first black citizen of Rhodesia to become a barrister.
+Chitepo was the first black citizen of Rhodesia to become a barrister.

 Early years

 Chitepo was born in Watsomba village in the Mutasa District of Southern Rhodesia, now Zimbabwe on 15 June 1923.
 His family came from the Manyika clan (Samanyika) of the Shona people.
 He was educated at St David's Mission School, Bonda, St Augustine's School, Penhalonga and then at Adams College, Natal, South Africa, where he qualified as a teacher in 1945.
 This was where he met Victoria Mahamba-Sithole, a South African whom he married in 1955.

 Early career

 After teaching for a year, he resumed his studies to graduate with a Bachelor of Arts from Fort Hare University College in 1949.
-He qualified as a Barrister-at-Law, and was called to the bar by Gray's Inn, whose alumni included Winston Churchill.
+He qualified as a barrister-at-law, and was called to the bar by Gray's Inn.
 He was a research assistant at the School of Oriental and African Studies.
-He was the first African in Southern Rhodesia to qualify as a Barrister.
+He was the first African in Southern Rhodesia to qualify as a barrister.
 In 1954, Chitepo became Rhodesia's second black lawyer after Prince Nguboyenja Khumalo son of King Lobengula (a special law was required to allow him to occupy chambers with white colleagues).
 On returning to Rhodesia in 1954, he practised as a lawyer and defended African nationalists such as Ndabaningi Sithole in court.
-In February 1960, he traveled to the US with support from the African-American Institute.
-[Ilanga Lasa Natal Ngomgqibelo (Saturday), 27 February 1960.]
+In February 1960, he travelled to the US with support from the African-American Institute.
 In 1961, he served as legal adviser to Joshua Nkomo, founder of the Zimbabwe African Peoples Union (ZAPU), at the Southern Rhodesia Constitutional Conference in London.
-In the same year, he was also appointed to the Board of Governors of Bernard Mizeki College along with Sir.
+In the same year, he was also appointed to the board of governors of Bernard Mizeki College along with Sir.
 W. C .R.
 Honey and Sir Robert Tredgold.
 The Southern Rhodesian government did not detain him, as he did not come out in the open as an official of the nationalist movement, and the regime also feared that he was too internationally well known to be locked up.